Leader of the New Zealand National Party

-The Leader of the National Party is the most-senior elected politician within the New Zealand National Party.
+The leader of the National Party is the most-senior elected politician within the New Zealand National Party.
 Under the constitution of the party, they are required to be a member of the House of Representatives.

+The National Party has found itself either in government (alone or with the support of other parties) or in opposition to Labour-led governments.
+Consequently, the leader of the National Party usually assumes the role of either the prime minister or leader of the Opposition.

 The current leader of the National Party since 30 November 2021 is Christopher Luxon.

 Selection

-Following a general election, or when a vacancy arises, the Parliamentary Section of the National Party (the Caucus) elects a Leader of the Parliamentary Section (that is, the parliamentary leader).
-After receiving approval by the Board of Directors (the governing body of the Party), the Leader of the Parliamentary Section becomes the Leader of the Party.
+Following a general election, or when a vacancy arises, the Parliamentary Section of the National Party (also called the Caucus) elects a leader of the Parliamentary Section (that is, the parliamentary leader).
+After receiving approval by the Board of Directors (the governing body of the party), the leader of the Parliamentary Section becomes the leader of the party.

 Role

 The leader organises the business of the party in Parliament and represents the party to the general public.
 Within the party organisation, they must ensure political consensus; the constitution of the National Party states that the leader has "the right to attend any Party meeting or committee meeting and shall be an ex officio member of the Board".

-When the National Party is in Government the leader generally becomes the prime minister.
+The leader becomes the National Party's candidate for prime minister in the run-up to an election, and they invariably take office as prime minister when the National Party forms a government.
 In 1949, party leader Sidney Holland became the first prime minister from the National Party.

 List of leaders

-Of the fifteen people to officially hold the leadership, eight have served as prime minister.
+Of the fifteen people to officially hold the leadership, nine have served as prime minister.